vespolina/VespolinaTaxonomyBundle/README.markdown

 **Step 2: Render the sidebar in a template based on the above routing configuration**

 The routing parameter that defines the unique id of the taxonomy node is required and defaults to `id`.
 In our custom example it is `categoryId`.
-You can also pass any additional parameters that the route requires so in our custom example we must also pass the parameter `customSlug` so we do that as well below:
+You can also pass any additional parameters that the route requires so in our example we must also pass the parameter `customSlug` so we do that as well below:
 ``` html+jinja
 {% block content_sidebar %}